fikovnik/ISSTA18-artifact/README.md

 1. Interactively via Rstudio that shall be available on [http://localhost:8787](http://localhost:8787).
    The username is `rstudio` and the password is `rstudio`.
    In the Rstudio application, please open the `overview.Rmd`.
+   A [Rmd](https://rmarkdown.rstudio.com/) or RMarkdown file is simply a document in Markdown format that embeds snippets of R code that can be ran (_knitted_ - terminology used in RMarkdown) to produce an output with all the code evaluated.
-   Now you can either run the code _chunk-by-chunk_ or just knit the whole document by pressing Ctrl+Alt+K (Command+Shift+K on OSX).
+   This can be done either running by running the snippets _chunk-by-chunk_ (using the green play button next to each snippet) or by running the whole document by pressing Ctrl+Alt+K (Command+Shift+K on OSX).
-   Knitted document in HTML is already provided in the repository---[`overview.html`](http://localhost:8787/files/overview.html).
+   Resulting HTML outputs are already provided in the repository---[`overview.html`](http://localhost:8787/files/overview.html).

-2. Simply knit the whole document by running from the cloned repository:
+2. Simply evaluate the whole document by running from the cloned repository:
 ```sh
 docker exec -u rstudio -w /home/rstudio issta18-genthat Rscript -e 'rmarkdown::render("overview.Rmd")'
 ```